Privacy Policy³

 4. Vital interests – Processing the data is necessary to protect a person’s life or in a medical

-5. Public function – Processing necessary to carry out a public function, a task of public interest or the function has a clear basis in
+5. Public function – Processing necessary to carry out a public function, a task of public interest or the function has a clear basis in law.

 Individual’s making an assessment of the lawful basis, must first establish that the processing is necessary.
 This means the processing must be a targeted, appropriate way of achieving the stated purpose.
-Lawful basis cannot be relied upon if you can reasonable achieve the same purpose by some other means.
+Lawful basis cannot be relied upon if you can reasonably achieve the same purpose by some other means.

-Remember that more than one basis may apply, and the best fit for the purpose should be relied upon, not what is easiest.
+Remember that more than one basis may apply, and the best fit for the purpose should be relied upon, not what. is easiest.
 The following factors should be considered and documented:

-• Can it reasonably be done in a different way?
+• What is the purpose for processing the data?
+Can it reasonably be done in a different way?

 • Is there a choice as to whether or not to process the data?
 Who does the processing benefit?